pasqu4le/clifm/README.md

 > Note: this is still an experiment.
 Directory navigation will do no harm, but double-check before starting operations on your file system.
 I take no responsibility for what you do with this software.

 ## Installation
+> Note: You may need to install `ncurses` on your system before using clifm

 For ArchLinux the binary from [the latest github release](https://github.com/pasqu4le/clifm/releases/latest) should work.
 For other Linux distro the binary may work as well, or you can build from source.